RIT3shSapata/sgw-training/tasks/tasks.md

 - Create a document from Couchbase Server UI
 - Review the revision IDs and explain the different values in revision IDs
+- Also the metadata from postman ends with `0000`, with UI it ends with `0006`

 ### Observations
 We have a current revision ID (which changes when the document is updated) and a history of past revision IDs